-Advanced Primary Care provides a more comprehensive and proactive approach to health.
+Advanced primary care provides a more comprehensive and proactive approach to health.
 It is a methodology that emphasizes a higher quality of care and patient engagement over sheer volume to deliver lower costs and better outcomes.

-Three areas of advanced primary care implementation
+Advanced primary care implementation

 1. An informatics platform

-What separates Advanced Primary Care from every other model is data.
-Built on an informatics platform, Advanced Primary Care uses data and predictive analysis to better understand and identify:
+What separates advanced primary care from every other model is data.
+Built on an informatics platform, advanced primary care uses data and predictive analysis to better understand and identify:

 The health risks of a specific population to equip and resource a primary care team to provide the right kind of care.

 Population cost and how trends have appeared and evolved.